Favorite Core Value: In His Strength: It's not about us.

 Houser's career began in college radio and led to an opportunity with national Christian radio ministry, Focus on the Family.
 While editing Focus' daily broadcast, Jim and two partners created a weekly syndicated Christian hit music show that quickly became an industry favorite airing in over 300 markets.
 Next, Houser joined Sparrow Records (now Capitol Christian) in radio promotions and advanced to marketing and artist development roles.
 Jim was recruited to join Creative Trust and rose to Managing Partner, where he led the team to grow and support the careers of Steven Curtis Chapman, Mary Beth Chapman, Brandon Heath, Britt Nicole, and others.

 In 2020, Houser became EMF's first Chief Content Officer.
 Jim sets the strategic direction and oversees all content for the K-LOVE and Air1 radio networks, which currently broadcasts on more than 1,000 signals nationwide.
 Additionally, Houser leads EMF's streaming strategy, oversees the AccessMore podcast platform, all marketing strategies including web, apps, social media, and the integration of EMF's digital assets with its programming initiatives.

-“Radio was my first love,” Houser shares, “and I’m humbled to have this incredible opportunity and join this stellar broadcast group.
-I’m excited to join the EMF executive team and thankful for the prospect of collaborating with, and serving, the Christian music community, advancing redemptive art and music.”
+"Radio was my first love," Houser shares, "and I'm humbled to have this incredible opportunity as part of this stellar media ministry to serve our audiences.
+I'm also grateful to be part of the EMF executive team and get fired up when we collaborate with and serve the Christian music community, advancing redemptive art and music."